tehgeii/TGO/README.md

 # TGO — Tech Gameplay Optimizer

-TGO.bat is a small Windows batch tool (v1.0) that applies simple tweaks to make Windows feel snappier and improve input responsiveness for gaming.
+TGO is a small Windows batch tool that applies simple tweaks to make Windows feel snappier and improve input responsiveness for gaming.

 Quick facts
 - Run as Administrator (the script will try to relaunch itself with elevation if needed).